aubreypwd/wordpress-themereview-vvv/readme.md

 # Changelog

+## 1.2.2

+- Theme's update when you provision props @jrfnl
+- New debug plugin: log-deprecated-notices-extender props @jrfnl
+- More information presented about what's happening behind the scenes props @jrfnl
+- Fix to error causing Windows 7 to not provision props @jrfnl

 ## 1.2.1

 - Now you can use the quick way to reset everything and it will still import your theme `.zip`s